microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/schedule-post-timesoff.md

 In the request body, supply a JSON representation of the modified [timeOff](../resources/timeoff.md) object.

-The following table lists the properties that you can use when you create an **TimeOff** object.
+The following table lists the properties that you can use when you create an **timeOff** object.

 |Property|Type|Description|